HomeLatest NewsEnterprise ITCognizant net profit falls 4.3% to $ 1.55 billion for the full year 2016

 Cognizant has given a revenue forecast of $ 3.51-3.55 billion for the January-March 2017 quarter.

-“As we enter 2017, the time is right for us to accelerate the shift to digital services and solutions to meet the growing demands from our clients to transform their business models in the face of the rapid business and technology shifts disrupting their industries,” Cognizant Chief Executive Officer Francisco D'Souza said.
+“As we enter 2017, the time is right for us to accelerate the shift to digital services and solutions to meet the growing demands from our clients to transform their business models in the face of the rapid business and technology shifts disrupting their industries,” Cognizant Francisco D’Souza said.

 To meet this opportunity, Cognizant is evolving its business model to focus on aggressively scaling its digital capabilities, driving efficiencies in core business, and launching a robust capital return programme, he added.

-Cognizant will aggressively scale its digital capabilities across geographies and industry segments through both organic investments, in areas such as re-skilling and new technology practices, and through acquisitions.
+Cognizant will aggressively scale its digital capabilities across geographies and segments through both organic investments, in areas such as re-skilling and new technology practices, and through acquisitions.

 “The company is intensifying its M&A efforts to expand intellectual property, industry expertise, and platform and technology capabilities, by focusing primarily on strategic tuck-in acquisitions,” it added.